Thursday, October 17, 2024

 2. Linux look after the time scheduling to nanoseconds.

 For example if one is using K-torrents for downloading several files, it shares time allotment with the files.
 Faster files get a bigger share and slower files get a smaller share and the full band width is used.
-One can limit the upload and download speeds if it is used in a network.
+One can limit the upload and download speeds if the computer is used in a network.

-3. Looks after the hardware and the processor well and if there are problems they are reported at boot time (one should be able to read these messages at boot time which are displaced for a fraction of a second).
-Once a major problem is detected the Linux has the canny habit of switching off instantaneously.
+3. Looks after the hardware and the processor well and if there are problems they are reported at boot time (one should be able to read these messages at boot time which are displayed for a fraction of a second).

-Once after a lightening and power outage (it ran through even the UPS battery) one of my computers had some electrical burns.
-They system never ran more than few seconds after this power outage, not even for me to read the boot menu.
 Only, after three days, I realized the problem but it had been telling me that the cooling had gone wrong on the first few seconds which I was not able to read fast enough.
 This problem was solved with the help of a young guy but I was all the time thinking of a boot virus since I fixed a second hand SATA hard disk 3 days before to up the capacity.

 Linux boot and grub file have a good warning systems, if one is careful to read them at boot time.